 Climate change is a global challenge with profound effects on ecosystems and agriculture.
 The consequences of climate change become increasingly evident, leading to shifts in weather patterns, ecosystem dynamics, and agricultural practices [1-3], intensifying the need of plants-being sessile-for adaptation strategies.
 Arbuscular Mycorrhizal Fungi (AMF) play a vital role in plant resilience by enhancing nutrient uptake and protecting against soil pathogens [5].
 Understanding how climate change affects these key microbial communities is essential for sustainable agriculture.
 This study examines the impact of projected climate change in Belgium on AMF in Belgian pear orchards, using an advanced Ecotron facility to simulate present (2013-2018) and future (2040) climate conditions under the RCP 8.5 scenario.
-The effects of climate change on AMF species diversity, composition and temporal dynamics were investigated by analyzing spores using spore extractions.
+The effects of climate change on AMF spore abundance, functional group composition and temporal dynamics were investigated by analyzing spores using spore extractions.

-Our results indicate that while spore counts show an increasing trend under future (2040) climatic conditions (Figure 4), these differences are not statistically significant.
-However, seasonal patterns exhibit significant changes between each other in the same climate, particularly between mid-summer and late autumn (p = 0.0175 for 2013-2018; p = 0.0158 for 2040), as well as a notable, though non-significant, increasing trend between mid-summer and early autumn (p = 0.1289 for 2013-2018; p = 0.0614 for 2040).
-These findings suggest that neither climate nor climate-induced temporal dynamics have a significant effect on overall spore counts.
-Instead, significant differences are observed only within seasons for each climate condition, but not between climate conditions.
-The rise in mid-summer spore counts aligns with previous research indicating that higher temperatures enhance AMF sporulation and colonization in temperate regions [26,27].
+The results indicate that while spore counts show an increasing trend under future (2040) climatic conditions (Figure 4), these differences are not statistically significant (p > 0.05).
+However, seasonal patterns exhibit significant (p < 0.05) changes between each other within the same climate, particularly between mid-summer and late autumn (p = 0.0175 for 2013-2018; p = 0.0158 for 2040), as well as a notable, though non-significant (p > 0.05) increasing trend between mid-summer and early autumn (p = 0.1289 for 2013-2018; p = 0.0614 for 2040).
+These findings suggest that neither climate nor climate-induced temporal dynamics have a significant effect on overall spore abundance (i.e. spore counts).
+Instead, significant differences were observed only within seasons for each climate condition, but not between climate conditions.
+The rise in mid-summer spore counts aligns with previous research indicating that higher temperatures enhance AMF sporulation and colonization in temperate regions [40,41].
 However, the absence of significant differences between current and future climate conditions suggests that AMF communities may exhibit a degree of resilience to climate change, at least within the temporal and regional scale of our study.
+Longer-duration studies could help capture potential long-term shifts in AMF communities under changing climate conditions.